Generators are an RVing necessity, but they sure are noisy!

 The Jackery line of generators runs silently and emits no fumes, which is a boon for RVers who want extra power but don’t want to disrupt camping neighbors or the sounds of nature.

 This eco-friendly RV generator comes with rave reviews from users who find this unit well worth the investment for camping enjoyment free of a standard generator’s humming and the constant hassle and expense of filling gas or propane tanks to keep it running.

 You can pre-charge the power station from any 110-volt outlet before you leave on your RVing trip or use your 12-volt car charger along the way.

-What really makes this power generator unique and ideal for RVers who off-grid is the solar panel recharge capability.
+What really makes this power generator unique and ideal for RVers who are off-grid is the solar panel recharge capability.

-The compact E160 model is perfect for running some lights or charging your laptop or phones, while the E1000 unit can handle running your RV fridge for 7 hours per charge or your RV lights for three days.
+The compact E160 model is perfect for running some lights or charging your laptop or phone, while the E1000 unit can handle running your RV fridge for 7 hours per charge or your RV lights for three days.

 The complete kit can get expensive, but having power while camping without the need also to carry fuel to run a standard generator is priceless.

-You can also purchase a secondary power station so you can alternate keeping them on the solar panels to charge while the other one is in use.
+You can also purchase a secondary power station so you can alternate, keeping them on the solar panels to charge while the other one is in use.